No Service Available

 One thing is for sure, if we let it happen, it will happen.

-In the end if repairers are forced out of business or seriously diminished then the effects on the appliance industry will be markedly profound.
+If repairers are forced out of business or seriously diminished then the effects on the appliance industry will be markedly profound.

 It will mean less choice for consumers.